spectrapepper/spectrapepper/paper/paper.md

 bibliography: paper.bib
 ---

+# Statement of need

+In the past years, the complexity of novel high-tech materials and devices has increased considerably.
+This complexity is expressed mainly by the increasing amount of components and by a broader range of applications.
+An example of the latter is the last generation of thin film solar cells, which are comprised by several functional micro- and nano- layers including back contact, absorber, buffer, and transparent front contact.
+Most of these layers are complex multicomponent compounds (Cu(In,Ga)Se2, Sb2Se3, CdTe, CdS, Zn(O,S), ZnO:Al, etc.) that require a fine-tuning of their physicochemical properties to ensure their correct functionality and high peformance [@Chopra2004][@Powalla2018].
+In this way, the further development of such devices requires advanced characterization and methodologies that allow correlating the physicochemical data of the different layers (chemical composition, structural properties, defect concentration, etc.) with the performance of the final devices in a fast, precise and reliable way.
+In this regard, non-destructive methodologies based on spectroscopic characterization techniques (Raman, photoluminescence, X-ray fluorescence, reflectance, transmittance, etc.) have already been demonstrated to possess a high versatility and potential for this type of analyses [@Dimitrievska2019][@Guc2017][@Oliva2016].
+These spectroscopy-based methodologies can provide deep information that encompasses the complexity of novel materials and devices in a non-destructive way providing a profound understanding of their properties, failure mechanisms, and possible improvements [@Grau-Luque2021].
+The latest advances in the application of spectroscopic methodologies for complex materials and devices include the implementation of combinatorial analysis (CA), artificial intelligence (AI) and machine learning (ML), that have been already used in few studies and are slowly becoming more common [@Chen2020].
+Furthermore, the widespread use of this kind of tools in laboratory environments and in on-line/in-line monitoring at production lines, is foreseen to shorten development times by a factor of 10, from 10 to 20 years to just a few years [@Maine2006][@Mueller2016][@AlanAspuru-Guzik2018][@Correa-Baena2018].
+Unfortunately, several barriers for researchers to implement CA, AI, and ML have been identified [@Mahmood2021][@Gu2019].
+One of them is the proper pre-processing of spectroscopic data that allows not only to emphasize the relevant changes in the spectra, but also to combine data obtained from different techniques and instruments.
+Also, the employment of ML requires substantial amounts of high-quality data for a precise analysis of the physicochemical parameters of new materials and devices, which needs the use of automated systems for massive characterization measurements.
+In other words, the implementation of automated high-throughput experiments and the capability to perform big data pre-processing to enhance features of spectroscopic data for ML, and subsequent CA, requires to have deep theoretical, statistical, analytical, and programming knowledge.
+Therefore, simple and practical platforms that help researchers to apply such tools are paramount to accelerate the universal adoption of them and ultimately shorten the development times of new materials and devices [@Butler2018].

-# Summary
+# Overview

-Advanced material research is mainly driven by spectroscopic characterization tools, such as Raman spectroscopy, photoluminescence, x-ray fluorescence, transmittance, reflectance, and others.
-These methodologies respond to the complex structures that novel materials and devices possess and to the need for deep characterization in a non-destructive way to be studied in-depth and better understand their properties, failure mechanisms, and possible improvements [@Grau-Luque2021].
-However, the data obtained from these methods is normally of small size (tens to a few hundred) and subject to simple analytical procedures that are time-consuming, inefficient, and undermines the potential of the acquired information.
-To improve this, methodologies that include combinatorial analysis, artificial intelligence, and machine learning have been implemented in few studies and slowly becoming more common [@Chen2020].
-Nevertheless, the employment of such tools requires substantial amounts of high-quality data that enables the precise control of parameters on new material synthesis, which would need the use of automated systems for characterization measurements.
-The widespread utilization of such automated systems, coupled with advanced data analysis, is foreseen to shorten development times by a factor of 10 [@Maine2006] [@Mueller2016], from 10 to 20 years [@AlanAspuru-Guzik2018] [@Correa-Baena2018] to just a couple few.
-Unfortunately, several barriers to implement these tools have been identified, including the need to have deep theoretical, statistical, analytical, programming knowledge, and the availability of tools that enable high-data output in experiments [@Mahmood2021] [@Gu2019].
-Therefore, simple and practical platforms that help researchers to apply such tools are paramount to accelerate the universal adoption of them and ultimately shorten development times [@Butler2018].

 **spectrapepper** is a Python package that aims to ease and accelerate the use of advanced tools such as machine learning and combinatorial analysis, through simple, straightforward, and intuitive code and functions.
 This library includes a